myint/indent-finder/README.txt

 Indentation finder, by Philippe Fremy <phil at freehackers dot org>
-Copyright 2002-2008 Philippe Fremy
+Copyright 2002-2009 Philippe Fremy

 This program is distributed under the BSD license.
 You should have received a copy of the file LICENSE.txt along with this software.

 To test me, type:
-python test_indent_finder.py
-python test_many_files.py
+python run_tests.py

 To install, type:
 python setup.py install